NCAA Division II women's golf championship

 The NCAA Division II Women's Golf Championship, played in May, is the annual competition in women's collegiate golf for individuals and teams from universities in Division II.
-It is a stroke play team competition with an individual award as well.
+It is a stroke play team competition that also includes an individual award.

 A combined Division II and Division III championship was held from 1996 to 1999, splitting into separate championships starting in 2000.

 In 2019, the format changed from four rounds of stroke play to three rounds of stroke play followed by an eight-team medal match play single-elimination tournament.